davetheunissen/Global-Azure-Bootcamp-2019-Workshop/README.md

 ![BMNZ](Artifacts/BasicMapNZ.png)

-## Lets Add Some Planes!!
+## Lets Add Some Flight Data!!

 Sweet map... but you said there would be planes!
-Adding the planes to the map is going to require a couple of things so lets kick right into it.
+Adding the flight data to the map is going to require a couple of things so lets kick right into it.

 First we need to query the [OpenSky Network](https://opensky-network.org/apidoc/) API to get the flight data.
 The OpenSky Network provide open air traffic data for research and non-commercial purposes.
 They do provide more comprehensive licensing models should you need it but for the purposes of this workshop we will use the public endpoint.